shopware/shopware/src/Docs/60-plugin-system/210-custom-attributes.md

     methods: {
         createdComponent() {
-            // If no options set, initialise the component with two options if (!this.currentAttribute.config.hasOwnProperty('options')) {
+            // If options is not set, initialise the component with two options if (!this.currentAttribute.config.hasOwnProperty('options')) {
                 // We need the $set function for nested objects to enable vue reactivity for the property this.$set(this.currentAttribute.config, 'options', []);